It’s easy to lose focus or let your mind wander when you’re spending time with children. Try these six tips to be more present with your kids!

-Recovering from the chaos of the holidays, “improve mindfulness” or “be present” may be on the top of your New Years Resolutions list.
-I know it’s on mine!
-It’s especially hard to be present as a parent, when we’re pulled in so many directions – sometimes literally.
-As someone who gets stuck in her head a lot, I’ve worked on this quite a bit.
-Here are some approaches that have helped:
+It’s so easy to get distracted from the people and beauty around us.
+It’s especially hard to be present with your kids, when we’re pulled in so many directions – sometimes literally.
+As someone who gets stuck in her head a lot, I’ve worked on being present and mindful quite a bit.

 A surprising proportion of my conversations with other people are in my head.
 They aren’t the words being spoken so much as how to respond, what needs to happen later, or something else entirely.
 It’s easy to miss what the other person is saying!

 Sometimes we’re so preoccupied with taking digital photos that we don’t use our own mind.
 Back in the days when cameras only held about 50 photos at a time, I traveled through Europe for three weeks.
 After the first week, I transferred my photos into a CD.
-It broke in my backpack halfway through the trip.
-Yet I still have marvelous memories because I paid such intense attention the whole time.
+It cracked in half in my backpack halfway through the trip.
+Yet I paid such intense attention the whole time that I still have marvelous memories.

 Taking a mental snapshot requires clearing everything else away and paying rapt attention for just a few moments.
 Take in every detail, not just the visual ones.